usman-s-mahmood/hive-pulse/README.md

 ## 🧠 Clustering Engine

-Hive‑Pulse uses **scikit-learn** (optional, added manually or integrated later) to cluster liked movies/TV shows:
+Hive‑Pulse uses **scikit-learn** to find clusters of liked movies/TV shows using:

-* **KMeans**: Groups user favorites into similar clusters
-* **KNN**: Finds neighbors based on movie metadata
+* **KNN**: Finds nearest neighbors based on movie metadata and user preferences
-* Works on the backend once user data reaches a minimum threshold
+* Activates once a user interacts with enough content for meaningful results

 ---